Essential tremor is less well known than Parkinson's disease, but it's far more common.

-For women with essential tremor, holding a coffee cup, writing a note, buttoning a sweater, and applying makeup can all be challenging and sources of frustration or embarrassment.
-When the condition interferes with independent living or holding a job, it can be devastating.
-Fortunately, there are medications that help control the symptoms, and ways to make the tasks of daily living easier.
+For people with essential tremor, holding a coffee cup, writing a note, buttoning a sweater, and applying makeup can all be challenging and sources of frustration or embarrassment.
+When essential tremor interferes with independent living or holding a job, it can be devastating.
+Fortunately, there are medications that help control the essential tremor symptoms, and ways to make the tasks of daily living easier.

 Essential tremor symptoms often first appear in a person's 40s, when delicate movements such as threading a needle become difficult.
 But it's usually not until people reach their 50s or 60s that the tremor becomes troublesome — for example, making it difficult to use a fork, drink from a cup, or write a letter.
 Essential tremor progresses slowly.
 Though essential tremor may eventually affect the voice and head, many people find that their symptoms don't progress beyond mild hand and arm tremor.
 Tremors are usually absent during sleep.

 We don't know the precise cause of essential tremor.
 Some experts believe that the problem lies in the cerebellum (the part of the brain that controls movement and balance) or its connections with the brainstem, which lies at the base of the brain.
 Essential tremor is a heritable condition.
 If you have essential tremor, your children will have a 50% chance of developing it as well.